Notes on Worst-case Inefficiency of Gradient Descent Even in R^2: Conclusion

 In this paper we showed under a fairly reasonable initialization scheme with a non-pathological function of two variables, gradient descent might take exponential time in the number of saddle points to find a local minima.
 Further, we conducted empirical studies and verified our theoretical result.
 Our experiments also showed a noisy gradient descent algorithm is sufficient to find the global minima efficiently.
 Our result provide evidence that randomization and noise is a powerful tool to escape saddle points.

 The construction of our function does not allow second order derivatives.
-More careful treatment is needed to construct a $\rho$-Hessian function in which gradient descent fails to escape saddle points efficiently.
+More careful treatment is needed to construct functions with well-defined Hessians in which gradient descent fails to escape saddle points efficiently.
 Another future direction might be to investigate negative results for gradient descent with momentum.
 Namely, does there exists some non-pathological function, such that accelerated gradient methods fail to converge efficiently?